Ranthambore National Park, the home of Bengal Tiger, Sloth Bear, Leopard, and more Indian Wildlife

-Yes, I stop with yada, we come to the exiting wildlife of Ranthambore.
-I was in touch with my guide Nafees the last 6 month to organize Ranthambore through and through.
+Yes, I stop with yada, we come to the exciting wildlife of Ranthambore.
+I was in touch with my guide Nafees for the last six months to organize Ranthambore through and through.
 All needed to sit on the dot, which is in India quite a challenge sometimes.
-Here it comes, the word “but”.
-But when you know a bit the Asian culture and customs, as well follow the words of Jeske: “go with the flow”, nothing will be a problem, it always will work out.
+Here it comes, the word “but.”
+But when you know a bit about the Asian culture and customs, as well as follow the words of Jeske: “go with the flow,” nothing will be a problem, it always will work out.
 No worries, be happy!

-Nafees organized and guided for us unforgettable safaris.
-He booked us 2 jeeps for the upcoming 14 safaris in Ranthambore.
-Himself guided us on one jeep; the second jeep took over Hansraj, fantastic great spotter & Jahid great driver and spotter as well.
+Nafees organized and guided us on unforgettable safaris.
+He booked us two jeeps for the upcoming 14 safaris in Ranthambore.
+He guided us on one jeep; the second vehicle took over Hansraj, a fantastic great spotter & Jahid great driver and spotter as well.
 My compliments to them.

-Indian Leopards or even the very shy Sloth Bear can transform a wildlife photographers face into a very happy glowing face.
-Evgeny had such a face when he had his first Tiger sighting, smile from ear to ear, he was very happy with what he captured with his cameras.
+Indian Leopards or even the very shy Sloth Bear can transform a wildlife photographer’s face into a delighted glowing face.
+Evgeny had such a face when he had his first Tiger sighting, a smile from ear to ear.
+He was pleased with what he captured with his cameras.

-Last day has arrived and with that the last 2 wildlife safaris.
-Carole had to fly back to Europe one day earlier, due some work related obligations.
-At that stage we still did not see the Indian leopard or a sloth bear.
-At the last safari, late afternoon, Evgeny, Jan and Jeske hit the little Jackpot.
+The last day has arrived, and with that, the previous two drives into the bush.
+Carole had to fly back to Europe one day earlier due to some work-related obligations.
+At that stage, we still did not see the Indian leopard or a sloth bear.
+At the last safari, late afternoon, Evgeny, Jan, and Jeske hit the little Jackpot.
 They had the pleasure to capture the Indian Leopard and Sloth Bear.
 Both animals are quite shy, not easy to spot.
-Their guide and driver managed to spot these two animals, they even spent quite a while with them.
+Their guide and driver managed to spot these two animals.
+They even spent quite a while with them.
 I envy them for that.
-What a great finale of this photo tour with a bunch of great people 🙂
+What a grand finale of this photo tour with a bunch of great people. 🙂